-1. Define lactation consulting:

-- a. the clinical application of scientific principles and a multidisciplinary body of evidence for evaluation, problem identification, treatment, education, and consultation to families regarding the course of lactation and feeding, including, but not limited to: - i.
+- 1. Define lactation consulting: - a. the clinical application of scientific principles and a multidisciplinary body of evidence for evaluation, problem identification, treatment, education, and consultation to families regarding the course of lactation and feeding, including, but not limited to: - i.
 Taking maternal, child, and feeding histories; - ii.
 Performing clinical assessments related to breastfeeding and human lactation through the systematic collection of subjective and objective information; - iii.
 Analyzing data; - iv.
-Developing an unbiased lactation management and child feeding plan with demonstration and instruction to parents; - v.
+Developing a lactation management and child feeding plan with demonstration and instruction to parents; - v.
 Providing lactation and feeding education; - vi.
 Recommending and training on the use of assistive devices; - vii.
 Communicating to the primary health care practitioner(s) and referring to other healthcare practitioners, as needed; - viii.
 Conducting appropriate follow-up with evaluation of outcomes; and - ix.
-Documenting the encounter in a patient record.

-2. Requirements for Licensure of International Board Certified Lactation Consultants (IBCLCs), defined as:

-- a.
-Each applicant for a license as a lactation consultant shall be at least 18 years of age, shall have submitted a completed application upon a form and in such manner as the board prescribes, accompanied by applicable fees, and shall comply with the following requirements: - Meeting the education and clinical standards established for the IBCLC by the IBLCE, or its successor organization; - ii.
-Passing the IBCLC examination administered by the International Board of Lactation Consultant Examiners (IBLCE) or the examination of any successor organization; - iii.
-Having satisfactory results from a criminal background check report.
+Documenting the encounter in a patient record. - 2.
+License International Board Certified Lactation Consultants (IBCLCs), defined as: - a.
+Each applicant for a license as a lactation consultant shall be at least 18 years of age, shall have submitted a completed application upon a form and in such manner as the board prescribes, accompanied by applicable fees, and shall comply with the following requirements: - i.
+Meeting the education and clinical standards established for the IBCLC by the IBLCE, or its successor organization; - ii.
+Passing the IBCLC examination administered by the IBLCE or the examination of any successor organization; - iii.
+Having satisfactory results from a criminal background check report. - 3.
+Exclusions:

-3. Exclusions: